nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Saving data

+1. Dealing with missing data files
+  1. Delete the data file. <br>
+     Expected: The app launches normally and is pre-populated with a set of sample student data.

-1. Dealing with missing/corrupted data files
+1. Dealing with corrupted data files

-  1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+  1. Delete a random chunk of lines from the data file. <br>
+     Expected: The app launches normally with an empty data file.

 ## **Appendix: Effort**
 If the implementation effort required to create AB3 from scratch is 10, we estimate that the effort we spent to create